Anthropic

 What Anthropic is doing

 Anthropic’s trust portal and Frontier Model Security post have information on their security, including certifications and specific practices.
-And their Responsible Scaling Policy has security commitments.
+And their Responsible Scaling Policy commits to a security standard, and they share planned ASL-3 security safeguards.

 Evaluation